 **And of multitude of other reasons: sunburn, equipment failure, storms, sleep deprivation, muscle injuries & simple exhaustion.

-(170 miles to the finish line and equipment failure)
+(170 miles to the finish line and & they have equipment failure)

 Too Fast!
 Paddling too fast